-Equity-based share-based payment transactions with parties other than employees are measured at the fair value of goods or services received. except where that fair value cannot be estimated reliably, in which case they are measured at the fair value of the equity instruments granted, measured at the date the entity obtains the goods or the counterparty renders the service.
+Equity-based share-based payment transactions with parties other than employees are measured at the fair value of goods or services received, except where that fair value cannot be estimated reliably, in which case they are measured at the fair value of the equity instruments granted, measured at the date the entity obtains the goods or the counterparty renders the service.

-(Loss) Income per share
+Income (loss) per share

-Basic (loss) income per common share is computed by dividing net (loss) income available to common shareholders by the weighted average number of common shares outstanding for the period.
+Basic income (loss) per common share is computed by dividing net (loss) income available to common shareholders by the weighted average number of common shares outstanding for the period.
 Diluted (loss) income per common share is determined whereby the deemed proceeds on the exercise of share options, warrants, and other dilutive instruments are considered to be used to reacquire common shares at the average price for the period, with the incremental number of shares being included in the denominator of the diluted (loss) income per share calculation.
 The diluted (loss) income per share calculation excludes any potential conversion of options, warrants and other dilutive instruments that would decrease any loss per share.
+In the event of a share consolidation or share split, the calculation of basic and diluted income (loss) per share is adjusted retrospectively for all periods presented.

-3. CRITICAL ACCOUNTING JUDGEMENTS, ESTIMATES AND ASSUMPTIONS
+3. CRITICAL ACCOUNTING JUDGMENTS, ESTIMATES AND ASSUMPTIONS

-The preparation of these consolidated financial statements require management to make judgements and estimates, and form assumptions, that affect the reported amounts of assets and liabilities in the consolidated financial statements and reported amounts of revenues and expenses during the reporting period.
+The preparation of these consolidated financial statements require management to make judgments and estimates, and form assumptions, that affect the reported amounts of assets and liabilities in the consolidated financial statements and reported amounts of revenues and expenses during the reporting period.
 Such estimates and assumptions affect the carrying value of assets and are based on historical experiences and other factors considered relevant.
 The estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognized prospectively from the period in which the estimates are revised.